Let me take you back to my early high school years — a time when personal hygiene often makes or breaks your social life.

 This begs the question: How do we show pure love to imperfect people?

 This is a stark contrast with modern thought, which often conflates charity with reflexive sympathy—or the compulsive urge to always rescue, always defend, and always remedy.
-Here we must remember that true charity seeks what is ultimately redemptive, even when that means allowing room for growth, accountability, or consequence.
+But true charity seeks what is ultimately redemptive, even when that means allowing room for growth, accountability, or consequence.

 5. CHARITY NEVER FAILETH